Blogging success does not come by chance. And it is not reserved for a handful of overly-gifted writers.

 This post is not about setting up a blog – I assume you already have a blog in place, or you should go take a look at this post about setting up a blog.

-But even if you are blogging for a while and have already published a couple of posts there are some things you ned to consider to make the next step towards more traffic, leads and making money from your blog.
+But even if you are blogging for a while and have already published a couple of posts there are some things you need to consider to take the next step towards more traffic, leads and making money from your blog.

 When you have written a great post, your job is not done. „Writing“ is only a limited part of „blogging“.
-And here are the x things you absolutely need to make sure to give your awesome blog post a chance for
+And here are the 7 things you absolutely need to make sure to give your awesome blog post a chance to spread and reach success.

 1. Add Structure